THE TWO SIDES OF CHANGE: GROWTH & COMPETITION

-There are also exciting new early childhood education trends around the development of curriculum.
+There are also new early childhood education trends around the development of curriculum.
 In line with the test-centric K-12 school system and Common Core State Standards, many preschools have a structured or mixed curriculum where academic goals are important.
 And tests like KEA, Kindergarten Entry Assessment, and varying concepts of “school readiness” are gaining prominence.

 On the other hand.
 Montessori, Reggio inspired and other specialized preschools are gaining traction, as is the whole play based movement.

 States are one by one issuing their own early childhood education guidelines, many which include reading and math standards.